Variational Quantum Algorithms

-The so-called Barren Plateau (BP) phenomenon in the cost function landscape has recently received considerable attention as one of the main bottlenecks for VQAs.
-When a given cost function $C(\vec{\theta})$ exhibits a BP the magnitude of its partial derivatives will be, on average, exponentially vanishing with the system size~\cite{mcclean2018barren}.
+The so-called barren plateau (BP) phenomenon in the cost function landscape has received considerable attention as one of the main bottlenecks for VQAs.
+When a given cost function $C(\vec{\theta})$ exhibits a BP, the magnitude of its partial derivatives will be, on average, exponentially vanishing with the system size~\cite{mcclean2018barren}.
 As shown in Fig.~\ref{fig:BP} this has the effect of the landscape being essentially flat.
 Hence, in a BP one needs an exponentially large precision to resolve against finite sampling noise and determine a cost-minimizing direction, with this being valid independently of using a gradient-based~\cite{cerezo2020impact} or gradient-free optimization method~\cite{arrasmith2020effect}.
-Note that the exponential scaling in the precision due to BPs destroys any hope of achieving a quantum advantage with a VQA, as its computational complexity will be no better than that of a classical algorithm.
-Hence, analyzing the existence of BP in a given VQA is fundamental to preserve the hope of using it to achieve a quantum advantage.
+The exponential scaling in the precision due to BPs could erase a potential quantum advantage with a VQA, as its complexity would be comparable to the exponential scaling typically associated with classical algorithms.
+Hence, analyzing the existence of BPs in a given VQA is fundamental to preserve the hope of using it to achieve a quantum advantage.

-The phenomenon of BPs was originally discovered in~\cite{mcclean2018barren} where it was shown that deep unstructured parametrized quantum circuits exhibit BPs when randomly initialized.
-The proof of this result relies on the fact that these unstructured ansatze become $2$-designs when their depth grows polynomially with the number of qubits $n$~\cite{harrow2009random,brandao2016local}.
-One can view this phenomenon as spanning from the fact that the ansatz is problem-agnostic and hence needs to explore an exponentially large space to find the solution.
+The phenomenon of BPs was originally discovered in Ref.~\cite{mcclean2018barren} where it was shown that deep unstructured parametrized quantum circuits exhibit BPs when randomly initialized.
+The proof of this result relies on the fact that these unstructured ansatzes become $2$-designs when their depth grows polynomially with the number of qubits $n$~\cite{harrow2009random,brandao2016local}.
+One can view this phenomenon as stemming from the fact that the ansatz is problem-agnostic and hence needs to explore an exponentially large space to find the solution.
 Therefore, the probability of finding the solution when randomly initializing the ansatz is exponentially small.